5 Unique Ways To Create A Vision Board That Fits Your Style

 If you're financially conscious, create your vision on a cork board.

-(Pro tip: This also looks really good if you want to hang it up in your bedroom or somewhere else prominently visible in your home.)
+(Pro tip: This also looks really good if you want to hang it up in your bedroom or somewhere else prominently visible in your home or apartment.)

 In the first week of December, I take a look at my vision board and take account of what I've accomplished and what I haven't tackled yet.
 Then I remove the old quotes and images and re-use that same cord board to build my vision for the next year.